cliffhall/Fismology/docs/dev/tasks.md

 nav_order: 3
 ---
 # Development Tasks
-_Only applicable if working on, testing, or auditing Fismo.
-If you just want to build cool stuff, you probably want the [SDK](sdk.md)._
+_Only applicable if experimenting with building cool stuff using the Fismo SDK.
+If you want to directly work on, test, or audit the Fismo protocol, you should visit the [Fismo Repo](https://github.com/cliffhall/Fismo)._

 ## NPM Scripts
 Everything required to build, test, analyse, and deploy is available as an NPM script.